portainer/portainer-docs/docs/v2.0/containers/duplicate-edit.md

-# Duplicated and or Edit Containers
+# Duplicate or Edit Containers

-In Portainer you have the ability to duplicate and / or edit yours containers.
+In Portainer you have the ability to duplicate and / or edit your containers.

 ## Duplicate a running container